Priorat DOQ: Climate

 Even though Priorat DOQ covers a small area, there are several different micro-climates present.
 Generally, the climate is more extreme than most continental climate areas, though there is a marked contrast between the valleys and the higher areas.
-There are both freezing winds from the north (mitigated somewhat by the Montsant mountain) and also the warm Mistral wind from the east.
+There are both freezing winds from the north (mitigated somewhat by the Serra de Montsant mountain range) and also the warm Mistral wind from the east.

 Declared a nature park in 2002, the Montsant Natural Park is a veritable symbol of the Priorat and of southern Catalonia.
 It is a compact massif, largely surrounded by cliffs and rocky slopes made up of Oligocene conglomerates.
 To get up there, choose your grau, one of the ways up and through the cliffs.
 Some are relatively easy, following old mule tracks, while others are only passable on foot, with dizzying views and some surprises.
 From the top there are magnificent views, over all the villages nestling at its foot.